openstack-kr/knu_i18n_2025/README.md

 ```bash
 git checkout TestA
 ```
-testA: pipeline before a, b
+testA: pipeline with a, b
-testB: pipeline after a, b
+testB: pipeline without a, b

 2-1.
 Use the provided tox environment for isolated setup and execution:
 ```bash